Skip to content

 --field-selector involvedObject.name=agent-env-xxxxxxxx-default-0

-Find the Pod name (including the random 8-character identifier) in the SANDBOX-level logs or the stack trace.
+Find the Pod name (including the random 8-character identifier) in the TRACE-level logs or the stack trace.

 To specify a namespace other than the default, use the -n flag.